-- Stage 3 Detailed design - Stage 4 Pre-opening (when the project is substantially complete and prior to opening to the public)
+- Detailed design - Pre-opening (when the project is substantially complete and prior to opening to the public) or Post-opening should the project be open to traffic during construction.

 The road safety audit shall include the internal road network and parking area within the development.